Sriparno08/Openpedia/README.md

 ## 🧐 Introduction to Open Source

-- What is Open Source?
-- How does it work?
-- Why should we contribute to it?

-These are some of the questions that revolve around the world of Open Source.
+These are many questions that revolve around the world of Open Source.

-Here are some priceless resources that will help answer the above questions in detail.
+Here are some priceless resources that will help answer these questions in detail.

 ### 📄 Articles